“You can have your Rock ‘N’ Rollers, I’ll settle for Judy Garland, America’s minstrel girl.” – Mike Connolly, 1956

-Also on July 25, 1965: This notice about Judy’s upcoming engagement in San Carlos, California.
+July 25, 1965: This notice about Judy’s upcoming engagement in San Carlos, California.
 It’s notable because it was Judy’s first appearance in “the round,” and the turning stage made her uneasy on opening night but she adapted quickly and had no problem the rest of the nights.
 She was in concert there through September 5th.

 July 25, 1969: Columnist Cy Gardner gave his thoughts about Judy through the years, and an article notes how Judy’s death was ruled an accidental suicide.